Benton-Michael/mern_2023/lecture/week3/day1/day1.md

 Overall, two-way data binding simplifies the process of keeping the UI and data consistent, reducing the amount of code needed to handle data updates and allowing for a more reactive and responsive user experience.

+# Questions

+Q: Why aren't we using the .push() method to add to the array?
+A: Our array exists within the function setShow
+    we use the spread operator to make a copy of original show list and then adding the new show to the end of it (this is React specific) .push() can only be used directly on arrays.

+## Next we want to iterate through the showList

+- add the new component DisplayShows